-Car2Go is a subsidiary of Daimler AG and has 300 electric Smart cars (2 seater automatics) parked around Amsterdam.
-Car2Go runs similar schemes in other cities worldwide.
+Car2Go is a subsidiary of Daimler AG and has 350 electric Smart cars (2 seater automatics) parked around Amsterdam.
+Car2Go runs similar schemes in other cities and has over 3 million members worldwide.

-There are some small discounts if you connect the car to a charging point - of which there are currently around 600 council charging stations around Amsterdam - a total of 2,000 are planned.
+Car2Go offers a small credit if you connect the car to a charging point - of which there are currently around 4,000 charging stations around Amsterdam.

 Car2Go is open to individuals aged 18-89 who have held a valid driver's license for at least 1 year.

 This is a relatively new car share scheme set up in 2017 by Hyundai.
 It has 100 Hyundai IONIQ electric vehicles in Amsterdam which have a range of 280km when fully charged.

 Costs of rental are €0.25 per minute (for 60 minutes or less) or €12 per hour.
 The maximum day rate (5-24 hours) is €60.

 You can park free on any public paid street parking place in Amsterdam.
 At the end of your rental you can leave the car anywhere in the Amsterdam working area as long as it is a legal parking spot.

 Vehicle reservations and rentals are done using the IONIQ car sharing app, where you should scan a copy of your driver's license and add payment details.